 The skull consists of five thin, curved, bony plates that are held together by fibrous material called sutures.
 These sutures allow a baby's skull to expand with the growing brain.
 The sutures gradually harden to join the skull bones together.
 The spaces where sutures meet are called soft spots or fontanelles.

-Author: Healthwise Staff John Pope, MD, MPH - Pediatrics Donald Sproule, MDCM, CCFP - Family Medicine Kathleen Romito, MD - Family Medicine Christian G. Zimmerman, MD, FACS, MBA - Neurological Surgery
+Author: Healthwise Staff Medical Review: John Pope, MD, MPH - Pediatrics Donald Sproule, MDCM, CCFP - Family Medicine Kathleen Romito, MD - Family Medicine Christian G. Zimmerman, MD, FACS, MBA - Neurological Surgery

 Medical Review:John Pope, MD, MPH - Pediatrics & Donald Sproule, MDCM, CCFP - Family Medicine & Kathleen Romito, MD - Family Medicine & Christian G. Zimmerman, MD, FACS, MBA - Neurological Surgery